 Tusla collates data on all referrals received, including those coming from mandated reporters.
 This information is published on their website on a monthly basis.

 I have been advised that a joint protocol has been agreed between the Dublin Region Homeless Executive (DHRE) and Tusla.
-The protocol restates, as matter of good practice, the duties to report abuse to Tusla and Gardaí, as per the requirements for mandatory reporting under the Children First Act 2015 and the 2017 Children First guidance.
+The protocol restates, as a matter of good practice, the duties to report abuse to Tusla and Gardaí, as per the requirements for mandatory reporting under the Children First Act 2015 and the 2017 Children First guidance.

 The aim of the protocol is to ensure that appropriate responses to child protection and welfare issues are in place between the agencies.
 The protocol outlines the responsibilities on service providers of homeless accommodation under Children First to notify the Child and Family Agency where concerns regarding possible abuse exist.